 Find a Good Camp Kitchen Knife

-Since most camping families don’t have a lot of packing space, they should find a good mid-size, general-purpose, camp kitchen knife that can easily cut most meat, fruits, vegetables, and bread.
+Since most camping families don’t have a lot of packing space, they should find a good mid-size, general-purpose, camp kitchen knife that can easily cut most of of the meat, fruits, vegetables, and bread needed to prepare most camp meals.
 This camp kitchen knife should be long enough to cut large melons, strong enough to cut cabbages & hard root vegetables, and sharp enough to thinly slice tomatoes and fresh bread.
 Furthermore, it should be small enough to pack with other kitchen utensils.

 Unfortunately. such a knife is hard to find.
 Chef’s knives and butcher knives are too big.
 Pairing knives are too small and too thin.
-Hunting knives and survival knives have saber or scandi grinds that don’t slice well.
+Hunting knives and survival knives are too thick and have saber or scandi grinds that don’t slice well.
 And folding knives are too weak in the folding joint and could close up on your hand.
 A good camp kitchen knife should fall between these extremes.
-Here are a few knives on the web that would make good general purpose camp kitchen knives for less than $100.
+Here are a few knives on the web that would make good general purpose camp kitchen knives for less than $50.

-In my opinion, the best general purpose camp kitchen knife is a mid-size knife with a total length of 9 to 10.5 inches, a blade length of 4 to 5 inches, a blade width of 1 to 1.5 inches, and a spine thickness of 1.5 to 3 mm.
+In my opinion, the best all-purpose camp kitchen knife is a mid-size knife with a total length of 9 to 10.5 inches, a straight (not serrated) blade length of 4.5 to 6 inches, a width of 1 to 1.5 inches, and a spine thickness of 1.5 to 3 mm.
 When you buy one of these knives, or any other knife for your kitchen, sharpen the edge bevel to 18 degrees for maximum slicing effectiveness.
+After sharpening it, hone and/or strop it frequently to keep the edge sharp.

-River Traders French Ball Knife with sheath, $60.
+River Traders French Ball Knife $60 with sheath.

-Strengths: Very comfortable 4.25 inch maple handle, has a great feel & balance, thin 1.6 mm flat-ground blade great for slicing most foods, total length (9.25 in) packs well with other kitchen gear, blade length is 4.75 in, heel width is 1.25 in, weight is 3.5 oz.
-Limitations: carbon steel (1095) blade requires extra care.
+Strengths: Very comfortable 4.25 inch maple handle, great feel & balance, thin 1.6 mm flat-ground blade great for slicing most foods, total length (9.25 in) packs well with other kitchen gear, blade length is 4.75 in, heel width is 1.25 in, weight is 3.5 oz.
+Limitations: price & carbon steel (1095) blade requires extra care.

 Frontier Trade Knife

-The River Traders French Ball knife is a great general purpose camp kitchen knife.
+The River Traders French Ball knife is a great all-purpose camp kitchen knife but it cost $60.

 Tips for buying a camp kitchen knife